 1520 S Riordan Ranch St, Flagstaff, AZ 86001

-As Sedona is just a half hour drive away (and an incredibly scenic one at that), I’ve decided to include the 2 best places to grab a fantastic drink before/after your activities in the area.
-Be sure to take the Oak Creek Canyon Scenic Drive (Hwy 89a) for one of the most stunning drives in America, complete with breathtaking red rock vistas!
+As Sedona is just a half hour drive away (and an incredibly scenic one at that), I’ve decided to include the best place to grab a fantastic drink before/after your activities in the area.
+Be sure to take the stunningly gorgeous Oak Creek Canyon Scenic Drive (Hwy 89a) which features the most amazing red rock views!

 Indian Gardens